Cookie Consent by Privacy Policies Generator website

 Reporting a noise nuisance

-If you wish to make a formal complaint call 01325 405111 (for complaints about council properties telephone 01325 405333) or complete the e-form below, alternatively you can email [email protected]
+Before reporting a noise nuisance please consider the advisory notes below on how your complaint will be investigated.
+If you wish to make a complaint call 01325 405111 (for complaints about council properties telephone 01325 405333) or complete the e-forms below, alternatively you can email [email protected]

 Details we need include: